oneapi-src/oneDAL/README.md

 With the introduction of [daal4py](https://intelpython.github.io/daal4py/index.html), a package that supersedes PyDAAL, Intel is deprecating PyDAAL and will discontinue support starting with Intel(R) DAAL 2021 and Intel(R) Distribution for Python 2021.
 Until then Intel will continue to provide compatible pyDAAL [pip](https://pypi.org/project/pydaal/) and [conda](https://anaconda.org/intel/pydaal) packages for newer releases of Intel DAAL and make it available in open source.
 However, Intel will not add the new features of Intel DAAL to pyDAAL.
 Intel recommends developers switch to and use [daal4py](https://github.com/IntelPython/daal4py).

 ## How to Contribute
 We welcome community contributions to Intel DAAL.
 If you have an idea how to improve the product, you can:

 * Let us know about your proposal via [Issues on Intel(R) DAAL GitHub\*](https://github.com/intel/daal/issues) or [Intel(R) DAAL Forum](https://software.intel.com/en-us/forums/intel-data-analytics-acceleration-library).
 * Contribute your changes directly to the repository through [pull request](#pull-requests).

 ### Pull Requests

-If you want to contribute directly, do the following:
+To contribute your changes directly to the repository, do the following:
 - Make sure you can build the product and run all the examples with your patch.
 - For a larger feature, provide a relevant example.
 - [Submit](https://github.com/intel/daal/pulls) a pull request.